-Increasing developments cost and tougher market competition has led Volkswagen AG and Ford Motor Company to announce a strategic alliance on light commercial vehicles back in June 2018.
-The talks were first revealed back in June 2018, but it was recently announced that Ford will be responsible for developing both companies’ next-gen pickups – due in 2023.
+Increasing development costs and tougher market competition have led Volkswagen and Ford to announce a joint venture on light commercial vehicles.
+The talks were first revealed back in June 2018, but it was recently announced that Ford will be responsible for developing both companies’ next-generation pickups due in 2023.

-VW and Ford specified that their alliance ‘would not involve’ either company taking an ownership stake in the other.
-Rather, they said they are “investigating several joint projects, including joint development of a range of commercial vehicles to better serve the evolving needs of customers globally”.
+Volkswagen and Ford detailed that their alliance “would not involve” either company taking an ownership stake in the other.
+Rather, they said they are “investigating several joint projects, including joint development of a range of commercial vehicles to better serve the evolving needs of customers globally.”

-However, as the global pickup truck market is significantly smaller than passenger cars, it’s difficult to recuperate this R&D (Research & Development) cost through volume.
-Therefore, many manufacturers share the costs through joint ventures; think Nissan and Mercedes-Benz, Mazda and Isuzu, Mitsubishi and Fiat.
+However, as the global pickup truck market is significantly smaller than passenger cars, it’s difficult to recuperate these research and development costs through volume.
+In the same way that Ford and Volkswagen are planning, many manufacturers share the costs through a joint venture; think Nissan and Mercedes-Benz, Mazda and Isuzu, and Mitsubishi and Fiat.

 This has proven to be quite an issue for Volkswagen.
-The German manufacturer financed its Amarok pickup development by itself but recuperating the costs will take much longer due to its limited market availability (the Amarok isn’t sold in either of the world’s largest one-tonne pickup markets; Thailand or USA) and the lower sales volumes in the markets where it is present.
+The German manufacturer financed its Amarok pickup development by itself, but recuperating the costs will take much longer due to its limited market availability; the Amarok isn’t sold in either of the world’s largest one-tonne pickup markets, Thailand and the USA.

 “We look forward to exploring with the Volkswagen team in the days ahead how we might work together to better serve the evolving needs of commercial vehicle customers – and much more.”

-The new models will go into production around 2023 but big question is where the pickup will be built.
-Currently, European versions of the Ford Ranger are built in South Africa where the capacity was recently increased by 25% to 125,000, while the VW Amarok is built in Hanover (also the home of the VW Transporter) which has a capacity of around 90,000 for pickups.
+The new models will go into production around 2023.
+Currently, European versions of the Ford Ranger are built in South Africa, where the capacity was recently increased by 25% to 125,000, while the Volkswagen Amarok is built in Hanover, which has the capacity to build around 90,000 pickups annually.